 Freedom of Information

-Individuals can submit a request to Defence Housing Australia (DHA) for access to documents DHA holds and obtain copies of those documents.
+You can make a FOI request for access to documents DHA holds and obtain copies of those documents.

 What happens next?

-We will tell you within 14 days that we have received your FOI request and ask you questions about your request to make sure we understand the information you are seeking.
+We will tell you within 14 days that we have received your FOI request.
+We will ask you questions about your request to make sure we understand the information you are seeking.

 If the information you’re looking for can be disclosed administratively without needing to undertake the FOI process, we may discuss this option with you as a way of providing you the information faster.